rdvnnl/kotlin-web-site/docs/topics/properties.md

 The `lateinit` modifier can be used on `var` properties declared inside top-level properties and local variables, as well as the body of a class.
 For classes, the property can't be declared in the primary constructor, and it must not have a custom getter or setter.
-In addition, the type of the property or variable must be non-nullable, and it must not be a primitive type.
+In addition, the type of the property or variable must be non-nullable, and it must not be a [primitive type](basic-types.md).

-Accessing a `lateinit` property before it has been initialized throws a special exception that clearly identifies the property being accessed and the fact that it hasn't been initialized.
+Accessing a `lateinit` property before it has been initialized throws a special exception that clearly identifies the property being accessed:

 ```kotlin
 class ReportGenerator {